ejb231/Mycelium/README.md

 ## Testing locally

-You can test the endpoint without setting up a real GitHub webhook or ngrok.
+You can test the endpoint without setting up a real GitHub webhook or a tunneling service.
 I pre-calculated a signature for a test payload using the dummy secret in the docker-compose file.

 Run this in another terminal: